cutie-shell/droidian/README.md

 * Device with an Android 10 vendor: api29
 * Device with an Android 11 vendor: api30
 * Device with an Android 12/12.1 vendor: api32
+* Device with an Android 13 vendor: api33

 ## Recovery-flashable zipfile: bundles